What is High-Ticket Drop Shipping?

 You'll need to hire a team eventually, especially if you don't want to have to do all the work yourself.
 There are going to be some things you suck at like graphic design or things you just don't want to do like product uploading and updating inventory which can drive you crazy unless you hire an virtual assistant to do it for you.
 The best thing is that you can outsource to countries where the average minimum wage is much lower than the USA and they still speak great english and are very intelligent.
 I use and recommend hiring virtual assistants in the Philippines.

 That's it, guys!
 So now is the time.
 Make up your mind whether this is something you want to continue doing or not.
 And if you do, if it is something that you decide that you want to do, that's right for your business, right for your lifestyle, right for your needs, your family then definitely continue with this article.

 The short answer is yes, but the long answer is it depends on you as a business owner.
 If you know how to make one profitable, then it can certainly be profitable, but if you don't know how to make one profitable, then you need to get a coach or mentor who can show you the way.

-I got lucky with my first store because I chose a profitable niche, found an ecommerce platform that ran google shopping ads for me (before I even understood them) and didn't cost me a thing.
+I got lucky with my first store because I did a lot of research and found a profitable niche, found an eCommerce platform that ran google shopping ads (before I even understood them), and it didn't cost me a thing.
 The gross margins were high enough and the marketing expenses were low enough to result in about a 10% net profit with the products in that niche.

 Can High-Ticket Drop Shipping Make You Rich?